-Criminal liability
+Criminal liability63

-Although the law creates exemptions from criminal liability for certain actions by patients, caregivers, and manufacturers, it does not create criminal liability exemptions for health care practitioners.
+Although the law creates exemptions from criminal liability for certain actions by patients, caregivers, and manufacturers, it does not exempt health care practitioners from criminal liability.
 Under the registry program, a health care practitioner does not possess or distribute medical cannabis and is therefore not exempted from criminal controlled substance possession laws.